oddbird/susy/docs/shorthand.rst

 Most of Susy's functions & mixins are used to calculate or set a width, or ``span``.
-Most spans in Susy can be either a unitless number (representing columns) or an explicit width.
+Most spans in Susy are either a unitless number (representing columns) or an explicit width.
 Some of them also require a location